Summer Vacations and Travel: Play Well, Stay Safe

 Keep up to date on COVID-19 travel guidelines

 As vaccination numbers rise, borders reopen and travel bans ease, you’re likely itching to get out of the house and enjoy all that summer has to offer.
-The CDC has updated its travel guidance for fully vaccinated travelers, but still strongly advises against any nonessential travel within the United States for unvaccinated individuals.
 Check the CDC website for the latest updates.

 MEDICAL DISCLAIMER: The content of this Website or Blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Website or Blog.